32 Phishing Attack Statistics To Keep In Mind In 2023

-5. Phishing and insider threats seem to be major contributors to data breaches, as 22% of data breaches involve phishing.
+5. Phishing and insider threats are major contributors to data breaches, as 22% of data breaches involve phishing.

 And the financial cost of a data breach is increasing, too.
-According to IBM, data breaches are costing the US over 3.86 million dollars.
-There is a growing divide between the cost of data breaches and the cost of putting together advanced security teams, incident response teams, and security processes.
+According to IBM, data breaches cost the US over 3.86 million dollars.
+There is a growing divide between data breaches and the cost of putting together advanced security teams, incident response teams, and security processes.

-Since data breaches can cause irreparable damage, businesses need to prepare with employee monitoring, antimalware, and antivirus software.
+Since data breaches can cause irreparable damage, businesses must prepare with employee monitoring, anti-malware, and antivirus software.

-6. Nearly 1 in five businesses that suffered a data breach in 2020 was due to stolen credentials.
+6. Nearly 1 in 5 businesses that suffered a data breach in 2020 were due to stolen credentials.

-In addition to educational campaigns, your team should be regularly changing their credentials for security reasons.
+In addition to educational campaigns, your team should regularly change their credentials for security reasons.

-7. There are now nearly 75x more phishing sites as there are malware sites.
+7. There are now nearly 75x more phishing sites than there are malware sites.

 (Source: GoogleSafe Browsing)